Atta Kwami: Exhibitions

 Kwami's work has been exhibited in the Metropolitan Museum of Art in New York, National Museum of African Art, National Museum of Ghana, National Museum of Kenya, Victoria and Albert Museum, the World Museum, and the British Museum.

 Personal life

-In 1992, Kwami married Pamela Clarkson, a painter and printmaker who he had met in 1991 when she set up a printmaking studio at the College of Art, Kwame Nkrumah University of Science and Technology.
+In 1992, Kwami married Pamela Clarkson, a painter and printmaker, whom he had met in 1991 when she set up a printmaking studio at the College of Art, Kwame Nkrumah University of Science and Technology.
 They divided their time between Kumasi, Ghana, and Loughborough, United Kingdom.

 He died of cancer in the UK on 6 October 2021.